 Serving operators and owners of gym, health club, and fitness studio brands, has been something I’ve been doing for many years now.
 As a result, I’d like to think I’ve learned a thing or two about success.
-I’ve seen operators achieve terrific business outcomes in the fitness industry over the years and sadly watched a few fall short.
+I’ve seen health club operators achieve terrific business outcomes in the fitness industry over the years and sadly watched a few fall short.
 What these experiences have taught me is a simple secret: in order to be successful, you have to make your members happy by giving them what they really want.
-Sounds like an easy thing to do huh?
+Creating a great member experience sounds like an easy thing to do huh?
 Well, sometimes it isn’t as easy as it sounds.

 Today the smartest fitness brands are increasingly investing in engineering great customer and member experiences.
-The demand for great experiences is huge and surprisingly unmet across many industries.
-In fitness, where health clubs can lose as many as 50% of their memberships every year, delivering better experiences is becoming even more important.
+The demand for a great member experience is huge and surprisingly unmet across many industries.
+In fitness, where health clubs can lose as many as 50% of their memberships every year, delivering a better member experience is becoming even more important.

 - Keeping customers is key to making higher profits.
 The probability of selling to a new prospect is less than 20%, while the probability of selling to an existing customer is 60 to 70 percent.